lingtalfi/kamille-installer-tool/README.md

-kamille import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies kamille importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies kamille importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies kamille install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies kamille install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies kamille installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies kamille updateall {repoId}?                 # update all existing item(s) at once, only available for github importer
+kamille import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies kamille importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies kamille importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies kamille reimport-existing {repoId}?         # re-import all existing items at once, replace already existing item(s)/dependencies kamille install {item}                      # install an item and its dependencies, will import them if necessary, skip already existing item(s)/dependencies kamille install -f {item}                   # install an item and its dependencies, will import them if necessary, replace already existing item(s)/dependencies kamille installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies kamille updateall {repoId}?                 # update all items at once, only available for github importer

 # list/search